Can You Use Toothpaste To Lighten Your Hair?

 It is believed that ancient Greek women applied a concoction of gold flakes, olive oil, pollen, and lemon juice to lighten their hair.

-While applying toothpaste to the hair is messy, removing dry toothpaste from the hair is tough.
-In the next section, we discussed easy ways to remove toothpaste from your hair.
+Applying toothpaste to lighten dark brown hair without bleach is an effective hack, but it can be messy.
+Also, removing dry toothpaste from the hair is tough.
+In the next section, we discuss easy ways to remove toothpaste from your hair.

 How To Remove Toothpaste From Your Hair